 We now have two more recent appeal cases from the Ontario Divisional Court (both released simultaneously on 14 March 2023), where the court takes a deeper dive into the nature of the evidence that is admissible at interim motions – Spencer v.
 Spencer, 2023 ONSC 1633 and A.V. v.
 C.V.
 2023 ONSC 1634

 Let’s take a look at A.V. v.
 C.V.:

 Both appeals more specifically raise the question of whether, and the degree to which, the motion judge was permitted to rely on government-published recommendations and other information regarding the COVID-19 vaccine in the assessment of the best interests of the child.

 In both cases, the Divisional Court relied upon the Ontario Court of Appeal in J.N. v.
 C.G.

-Is now established beyond any doubt at all that motions judges should first and foremost rely upon government pronouncements with respect to vaccinations and the onus will clearly fall on the objecting parent to displace that presumptive approach that government is always right.
+Is now established beyond any doubt at all that motion judges should first and foremost rely upon government pronouncements concerning vaccinations and the onus will fall on the objecting parent to displace that presumptive approach that the government is always right.

 Reliance upon government pronouncements and taking judicial notice of notoriously well-known facts the court finds promotes the primary objective of the Ontario Family Law Rules:

 Indeed, both the public documents exception and judicial notice of these facts promote access to justice and the primary objective of the Family Law Rules, O. Reg.
 114/99.
 They save the parties the time and expense of collecting expert evidence, which is a particularly challenging task in an interim motion.
 As stated in J.N. v.
 C.G., at para.
 29, “It is simply unrealistic to expect parties to relitigate the science of vaccination and legitimacy of public health recommendations, every time there is a disagreement over vaccination.”
 These principles allow the parties instead to focus on the central question: the best interests of the child.
 See A.P. v.
 L.K., at para.
 186